 - Pinto beans

-Many berries tend to work well for people, while starchy fruits (such as bananas) and high-sugar fruits like dates may lead to a blood-sugar spike.
-Citrus is a great flavor addition to any dish.
-Generally, fruit paired with fat and protein (like nut butters or full-fat unsweetened yogurt) and additional fiber (chia seeds or flaxseeds) can help blunt a spike from fruit.
+Many berries have a lower glycemic load and tend to work well for people, while starchy fruits (such as bananas) and high-sugar fruits like dates may lead to a blood-sugar spike.
+Citrus is a great low-carb flavor addition to any dish.
+Generally, fruit paired with fat and protein (like nut butters or full-fat unsweetened yogurt) and additional fiber (chia seeds or flaxseeds) can help blunt a spike.
 Also, portion size matters—keep them small as you learn how your body reacts.

 Eggs and Dairy

-If you choose to eat dairy, fermented is best; also, aim for whole-fat and organic.
+If you choose to eat dairy products, fermented is best; also, avoid low-fat options and aim for whole-fat and organic.
 If you use dairy alternatives, avoid sweetened varieties and oat milk.

 - Eggs (go for organic, cage-free)